Zazcallabah/mce/README.md

 Choose material and item type from the menu at the left.
 The graphs will immediately update to represent the simulated probability of receiving different possible enchantments.
 Use the + and - buttons to select a chosen enchantment level and see how the probabilities change.

+###Modes
+####Graph enchantments
+This mode will display a bar for each possible enchantment given at your selected level.
+The height of the bar represents the probability to receive the enchantment.
+####Graph levels
+This mode will display a bar for each level.
+The height of the bar represents the probability for receiving your selected enchantment at the selected power level for that level.

 ##Details: